-The largest emissions from soils are as CO2 as a result of respiration by soil micro-organisms from the decomposition of the active SOM pool.
+Soils emit greenhouse gases such as Carbon Dioxide (CO2), Nitrous Oxide (N2O) and Methane (CH4).
+The largest emissions from soils are as CO2 as a result of respiration by soil microorganisms from the decomposition of the active Soil Organic Matter (SOM) pool.

 Depending on the a number of factors, primarily preceding cropping, soil type, intensity of the cultivation and moisture content, cultivated soils can lose 3t of soil carbon/ha/year.

 Techniques for arable cropping with no cultivations, known as reduced/ zero tillage are being practiced in the UK.
-A report earlier this year (2019) from Defra stated that c.50% of the total SOC accumulation (after 100 years) occurs within the first 20 years after having introduced reduced tillage soil management.
-Maintaining SOC at the new equilibrium level then becomes the main priority, which may be dependent on continuing or finding new management practices. but there is very little data yet to assess what is happening to the SOM under these systems.
+A 2019 report from Defra stated that approximately 50% of the total SOC accumulation (after 100 years) occurs within the first 20 years after converting to reduced tillage soil management.
+Maintaining SOC at the new equilibrium level then becomes the main priority, which may be dependent on continuing or finding new management practices.
+However, there is very little data yet to assess what is happening to the SOM under these systems.
 For more information on how tillage methods can affect soil carbon content read our latest article via here.

 Grassland farming techniques for building carbon

-See the FCCT Case Studies section for examples such as at Woodland Valley Farm.
+See our Case Studies section for examples such as at Woodland Valley Farm.
 Techniques include optimising stocking rates, appropriate sward species and root depth, and adopting permanent pasture.
-As well as this, the positive effects of pasture-fed livestock on the environment and climate can be seen here, which includes returning manures back to the soils and information on Pasture for Life.